DeKalb County adults participating in continual learning to improve themselves, their families and their community.

 Data we’re using to measure progress

-- Commission for Higher Education, Indiana Department of Education, and National Student Clearinghouse
+- Commission for Higher Education, IN Dept. of Education, and National Student Clearinghouse

-- U.S. Department of Education’s National Center for Education Statistics (NCES)
+- U.S. Dept. of Education’s National Center for Education Statistics (NCES)

 Baseline 2010: 25%; includes 2-, 4-year and advanced degrees